ucbjrl/sbt/src/sphinx/Migrations/MigrationGuide_0.13.2.rst

 Then, dependent plugins would have convolute settings to read this property and take appropriate action.

-The ``sbt.RootPlugin`` allows us to specify this information directly in the plugin model.
+In sbt 0.13.2 the ``sbt.RootPlugin`` allows us to specify this information directly in the plugin model.
 A "root" plugin is one which must be explicitly enabled on a project, *but* which other plugins can depend on to automatically inject their settings.

 Here's an example series of plugins which are all enabled by a "root" ``JavaServer`` plugin ::